Links on Android Authority may earn us a commission. Learn more.

 How to use Google Smart Lock on a Chromebook

 Google Smart Lock works a little differently on Chromebooks, and it allows you to unlock it simply by connecting to your Android device.
 You will need to sign in to your Google Account on both devices and have Chrome OS 71 or newer and Android 5.1 Lollipop or newer.
-Once you are signed in and updated, simply follow these steps:
+Once you sign in and update, follow these steps:

 - Select the time from the bottom right of your Chromebook’s screen.